23 Studies That Prove Chiropractic Works

 There is no easy fix for weight loss.
 It requires hard work in the form of exercise and proper nutrition.
 Knowing that, it may seem strange that chiropractic care can help with weight loss, but it’s true.

 Most chiropractic offices have a certified nutritionist on staff.
-Sometimes, this is even the same person as your doctor of chiropractic.
+Sometimes this is even the same person as your doctor of chiropractic.
 It’s very common for patients to receive nutrition and exercise advice as a part of chiropractic care.
-Plus, pain relief is a significant factor in enabling those with chronic pain to start to become active again, helping them shed the pounds.
+Plus, pain relief is a major factor in enabling those with chronic pain to start to become active again, helping them shed the pounds.

 Proof #11: It promotes better posture.

 As you may suspect, chiropractors can help you improve your posture.
-Since they deal with the spine, they can fix subluxations that could prevent you from maintaining an ideal posture throughout the day.
+Since they deal with the spine, they can fix subluxations that could be preventing you from maintaining an ideal posture throughout the day.
 Proper posture can also help prevent spinal arthritis later in life.

 Proof #12: It is better than physician care in certain instances.

 Chiropractors don’t treat everything.
-But those issues they treat tend to have better results than similar treatment from a family physician.
-One study showed that chiropractic care for acute low back pain saw higher patient satisfaction and better issue-specific results than those that a family physician treated.
+But those issues they do treat tend to have better results than similar treatment from a family physician.
+One study showed that chiropractic care for acute low back pain saw higher patient satisfaction and overall better issue-specific results than those who were treated by a family physician.

 Proof #13: It is ideal for long-term chronic low back pain relief.

-Similar to the study above, chiropractic care in spinal manipulation was compared to back school and physical therapy treatment for chronic lower back pain.
+Similar to the study mentioned above, chiropractic care in the form of spinal manipulation was compared to back school and physical therapy treatment for chronic low back pain.
 The results showed that chiropractic care was more effective in both the short- and long-term.
-Not only did spinal manipulation help reduce pain, but it also proved more effective regarding function, as well.
+Not only did spinal manipulation help reduce pain but it also proved more effective in regards to function, as well.

 Proof #14: It promotes better sleep.